UMM-CSci-3601/intro-to-git/PART_2_JAVA_INTRODUCTIONS.md

 What does that look like on GitHub?

-One option is that When Chris looks at their pull request on GitHub they'll see a message that's something like:
+One option is that when Chris looks at their pull request on GitHub they'll see a message that's something like:

 > This branch is out-of-date with the base branch